 STAMP SETS TOPICS

-The postage stamps and stationery issued by the Poste Magistrali have always stood out because of their topical content and image, closely linked to the charisma of the Order of Malta.
+The postage stamps and stationery issued by the Poste Magistrali have always stood out because of their topical content and image, closely linked to the Order of Malta.

 The recurrent topics include: